 The first step in creating a signature scent for a brand concerns understanding business goals via a collaboration between the chosen scent manufacturer and the specific brand.
 While ambient scenting targets a specific retail space with a specific aroma, manufacturers develop scent branding, which is a highly sophisticated process that identifies a company’s signature scent with a particular brand.
 There is a science behind scent marketing.
 Any good scent manufacturer knows that the creation of a customized fragrance can make people more cozy and comfortable at hotels, shorten waiting time at banks and movie theaters and improve performance perception at gyms and fitness centers.

-2) The second step is to identify those specific types of scents and fragrances that enhance your brand and company mission.
+2) Identify specific types of fragrances that enhance your brand and mission

 Choosing the right scent is an arduous task that involves careful research.
 Try to keep the process simple and focus on the feeling you want your customers to have when they enter your business environment.
 Some of these following examples might help.